wixplosives/codux-core/packages/board-plugins/README.md

 [![npm version](https://img.shields.io/npm/v/@wixc3/board-plugins.svg)](https://www.npmjs.com/package/@wixc3/board-plugins)

 Plugins can add more meta data, modify the rendering environment, wrap the render result and much more.
-Plugins are specific to a sub-type of `IGeneralMetadata` and can use the hooks supplied by the meta data type.
+Plugins are specific to a sub-type of `IRenderable` and can use the hooks supplied by the meta data type.

 For instance, `cssVarsPlugin` is only applicable to `IRenderable` and uses the `beforeRender` hook.